Key Issues Moving Through the MAGA-hijacked Courts

 -

-Status: The Justice Department has until late November to seek Supreme Court review.
+Status: The Justice Department has until late February to seek Supreme Court review, but the Trump administration is likely to abandon the rule.

 Is the Biden Administration's rescission of Trump’s proxy voting advice business rule legal?